shilpipaul09/Pipeline/readme.md

-# Update this for Project to JenkinsPoll SCM
+# Update this for Project to JenkinsPoll